 Lately, we’ve been finding new intentionally vegan products in mainstream Spanish supermarkets, such as in Mercadona, a Spanish chain, and Lidl, a German-owned chain.
 Also, herbolarios (health food stores) tend to dot every block and usually have some vegan products, along with vitamins, supplements, and usual health-oriented fare.

 If you find yourself living in Madrid, or looking to make a meal at home while you visit, there are some great all vegan grocery stores in Madrid that you should patronize.

 You’ll think you’ve arrived at a plant-based world if you woke up in this store.
-Not only it is it all vegan, but it boasts several varieties of each product.
 Typically Spanish markets have one of everything, but not here.
-The staff is friendly and will happily recommend products they’ve tried themselves.
-Make sure to be clear how you want to prepare it, as some products are better served as is, while some need preparation before eating.
-As with specialty vegan foods, expect a little markup, but often it’s well worth it.
 We come here frequently for our favorite vegan goodies we can’t find anywhere else.

-We recommend: Provamel nondairy products, Violife cheeses, Sheese cheeses, parmesan-style cheese, Vegourmet cheeses, tofu.
+We recommend: Provamel nondairy products, Violife cheeses, Sheese cheeses, parmesan-style cheese, Vegourmet cheeses, kilo block organic tofu.
 Also has tempeh, flavored tofu, veggie burgers, lots of faux meat including many types of vegan chorizo.

 An all vegan store similar to Planeta Vegana, but in Malasaña.

 Come for: vegan products, of course (carries a lot the same as Planeta Vegano).

-Like the above, but much more off center.
+Like the two above, but much more off center, and much tinier.

 We recommend: The squash based dried chorizo “Calabizo”- no funky fillers or preservatives and adds a flavor burst to any stew.
 Has similar products, but much smaller than the other two.